steinzi/nsot-cook-book/L4 Scan and sync services/README.md

 - Only scans IPv4 addresses
 - Fixed 2-second timeout per port
 - Does not verify the actual service running on the port
+- Your netbox script runner needs direct access to all the devices
+- Devices might have filtering in place firewall, routing issues etc.
 - Limited to TCP connections
 - Does not perform deep service inspection